EmilianC/Loupe/README.md

 - Support beyond the Windows platform
 - Debugger .natvis files
 - Support for custom allocators
+- metadata support of enums
+- metadata with data (such as a range bound for floats)

 # Test Project Dependencies
 - [Catch 2.13.9](https://github.com/catchorg/Catch2/tree/v2.x)